AzimMuradov/discrete-math-spbu/README.md

-# Discrete Mathematics - SPBU
+# Discrete Mathematics - SPbU

 Repository of homework in the discipline "Discrete Mathematics".